Masterpiece Story: Rooftops in the Snow by Gustave Caillebotte

 Rooftops in the Snow possesses probably one of the gloomiest skies in the school of Impressionism.
-A thin hazy grey paint implies an overcast sky heavy with clouds and snowfall.
-The sky’s grey pigments are used sympathetically throughout the buildings’ grey façades.
+A thin hazy gray paint implies an overcast sky heavy with clouds and snowfall.
+The sky’s gray pigments are used sympathetically throughout the buildings’ gray façades.
 The foreground building has windows that match similar shades seen in background buildings’ walls, and seen in the sky itself.
-There is a repetition of similar greys throughout Rooftops in the Snow that gives the painting a sense of harmony and balance.
+There is a repetition of similar grays throughout Rooftops in the Snow that gives the painting a sense of harmony and balance.
 No part of Rooftops in the Snow feels unbalanced or overpowering.
-Everything is unified by colour and those colours are grey and white.
+Everything is unified by color and those colors are gray and white.

-Rooftops in the Snow has an injection of black amongst its predominantly white and grey colour scheme.
+Rooftops in the Snow has an injection of black amongst its predominantly white and gray color scheme.
 This black injection contrasts sharply with the white snow.
 The vertical black chimneys and pipes offer a foil to the horizontal white roofs and ledges.
 The vertical black elements prevent Rooftops in the Snow from becoming a bleached painting of horizontal monotony.
-The black details ensure a full range of colour values from sombre black, through midpoint grey, to brilliant white.
+The black details ensure a full range of color values from sombre black, through midpoint gray, to brilliant white.
 Like the best examples of black-and-white photography, both extremes of lightness and darkness must be present.
 It adds depth, interest, and vibrancy.